(YouTube wouldn’t accept my upload, so its back to the printed word until I learn RSS podcasting)

 “You cannot confront the war instinct, Yesh.
 Many of the greatest shamans, recent shamans like JFK, Martin Luther King and John Lennon, paid the ultimate price for daring to go against the Dark Archetype.
 War endures.
 It preceded man, it waited for him.
 But you can starve it.”

 He bade her come in.
-Mary brought them Lebanese red wine, with a plate of cheese and figs. They sat, while Jesus looked quietly at Maggie.
-Finally, he told her his spiritual name was Yeshua ben Joseph.
+Mary brought Lebanese red wine, cheese and figs. They sat, while Jesus looked quietly at Maggie.
+Finally, he told her his spiritual name.
+Yeshua ben Joseph.
 His truth, he said, was told most accurately by the Gospel of Thomas, which was edited from the Bible.
 And a very direct route for diving inside and raising one’s vibration was trance music, he insisted.

-Then he quietened, having swept a metaphorical path to channel Mary’s wisdom.
+Then he quietened, in favour of Mary’s wisdom.
 As soft words began to tumble from his wife’s mouth, he stole away, inserting himself into the surrounding rurality.
 The last words he heard were “Maggie: everything that can break should be broken.”